-Fun fact, banoffee pie is famously featured in Love Actually, when Juliet visits Mark to watch her wedding video and offers him a slice.
-And I don’t know about you but, I’m someone who watches Love Actually every Christmas and, every year, I walk away craving some banoffee pie 🙂
+Banoffee pie is famously featured in Love Actually, when Juliet visits Mark to watch her wedding video and offers him a slice.
+I'm someone who watches Love Actually every Christmas and, every year, I walk away craving some banoffee pie.

 - Who doesn't love that deep caramel flavor paired with bananas?
 I mean, really.